xiaoxiaozhou24/ULME-GAN/readme.md

 - `imgs/`: folder with the source expression image
 - `imgs2/`: folder with the target image

-When you have a au tense table The following are needed
+When you have a au tense table The following are needed(the format you can refer to ../test/casme2_Negative_asianFemale)
-- `aus_openface.pkl`: it's every line contains filename,thetense of AU1,AU2,AU4,AU5,AU6,AU7,AU9,AU10,AU12,AU14,AU15,AU17,AU20,AU23,AU25,AU26 and AU45
+- `aus_openface.pkl`: it's every line contains filename,the tense of AU1,AU2,AU4,AU5,AU6,AU7,AU9,AU10,AU12,AU14,AU15,AU17,AU20,AU23,AU25,AU26 and AU45
 - `test_ids.csv`: each line is the image file name, including the expression and template face